Chymyst/chymyst-core/docs/chymyst05.md

 ```

-The `finished` molecule should be bound to another join definition.
+The `finished` molecule should be bound to another reaction site.

 Another implementation of the same idea will put the `finished` injector into the molecule value, together with the closure that needs to be run.